protobufjs/protobuf.js/README.md

 });
 ```

-To make this work, all you have to do is provide an `rpcImpl`, which is is an asynchronous function that takes the reflected service method, the binary HelloRequest and a node-style callback as its parameters.
+To make this work, all you have to do is provide an `rpcImpl`, which is an asynchronous function that takes the reflected service method, the binary HelloRequest and a node-style callback as its parameters.
 For example:

 ```js
 function rpcImpl(method, requestData, callback) {